 Only if they are the same book.
 Typically, the eBook file (EPUB) uploaded to the major eBook retailers—Amazon, Apple, B&N, Google, Kobo—is the same content.
 The eBook your reader buys from any of those stores is going to have the same content and display in the same way.

 Different products require unique identification

 Another example is the popular children’s book Chicka Chicka Boom Boom.
-Purchased from Amazon the eBook’s text can be enlarged by double clicking and there is no sound.
+Purchased from Amazon, the eBook’s text can be enlarged by double clicking, and there is no sound.

 Best practices for eBook publishers (and other industry stakeholders)

-- Use an ISBN
+Does an ISBN matter?